RY997/Thesis/thesis.typ

 ) <server-class>

 === Artemis Client
-@client-class provides insight into the static structure of client classes involved in the integration of Iris into the Code Editor.
+@client-class provides insight into the static structure of client classes involved in the Iris Code Editor project.

 The client-side IrisCodeEditorWebsocketService plays a pivotal role in receiving messages from the server through a WebSocket connection, subsequently exposing them via an observable stream.
 The CodeEditorInstructorAndEditorContainerComponent, representing the Code Editor, subscribes to this stream.
 Beyond message handling, this component, assisted by the ProfileService and IrisSettingsService, ensures that Iris is enabled both in Artemis and the current course.
 It selectively displays the Iris button and chat window only if these conditions are met.

-The CodeEditorInstructorAndEditorContainerComponent then forwards WebSocket messages to the IrisChatbotWidgetComponent for presentation to the user.
+The CodeEditorInstructorAndEditorContainerComponent then forwards WebSocket messages to the IrisChatbotWidgetComponent via IrisCodeEditorChatbotButtonComponent for presentation to the user.
 Importantly, the IrisChatbotWidgetComponent possesses the capability to send message requests to the server through the IrisHttpCodeEditorMessageService, with these requests being received by the IrisCodeEditorMessageResource.
-This intricate interplay of client classes ensures a seamless and responsive integration of Iris features within the Code Editor environment.
+In the meanwhile, IrisStateStore keeps track on the status of the session and stores the messages continuously.
+This intricate interplay of client classes ensures a seamless and responsive integration of Iris features within the Code Editor component.

 #figure(
   image("figures/client-class.svg", width: 80%),